fdsCG/playground-gx5KoCBa/markdowns/welcome.md

 # Machine Learning with Java - Part 1 (Linear Regression)

-Most of the articles describe "How to use machine learning algorithm in Python?".In this article , we are going to discuss "How to use the machine learning alogithm with Java?".
+Most of the articles describe "How to use machine learning algorithm in Python?".
+In this article, we are going to discuss "How to use the machine learning alogithm with Java?".

 #  Machine Learning